You are currently viewing CYCL Face Guard Anti Pollution Scarf A Cyclist’s Must-have (Review)

 Exploring the World by Bicycle Can Be Dusty

-Since the 1980s, more and more bicycle fans have explored remote places far off the typical tourists attraction.
-My late Dad toured scenic places by bike for several summers when he was a member of a local bicycle club.
 A friend from the local weather service office here in Fairbanks cycled the Alcan down to the Lower 48s.
 When hubby and I drove the Dalton Highway and the Denali Highway a couple of years ago, we saw many single and groups of bicycle riders.
 I always felt pity when we passed them.
 Both highways are unpaved roads.
-Thus, these sports(wo)men were in a huge cloud of dust and smog whenever a vehicle passed or they had oncoming traffic.
-While they still could see, they wore these cool bicycle sunglasses, the airborne dust and vehicle exhausts were at their breathing height for quite a while.
+Therefore, these sports(wo)men were in a huge cloud of dust and smog whenever a vehicle passed or they had oncoming traffic.
+While they still could see-they wore these cool bicycle sunglasses-the airborne dust and vehicle exhausts remained at their breathing height for quite a while.

-Thus, when I heard about the CYCL anti-pollution scarf, I asked for a review sample.
+Therefore, when I heard about the CYCL anti-pollution scarf, I asked for a review sample.

-Why You Should Be Concerned about Your Exposure to Particles and Smog
+Why You Should Be Concerned about Your Exposure to Particles and Smog when Biking?

 Particulate matter of 2.5 micrometer (μm) or smaller in diameter is known as PM2.5.
 The diameter of a human hair, for instance, is 50 to 70 μm (see diagram below).
 Some of the many sources for PM2.5 are dust-uptake from unpaved roads, river beds, bare field, traffic emissions, biomass burning, heating, flaring and various industrial production processes.